kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0380 Public charters.md

 ### §380.11   Payment to direct air carrier(s).

-Except for air taxi operators and commuter air carriers (which are governed by 14 CFR 298.38) and Canadian charter air taxi operators (which are governed by 14 CFR 294.32), the direct air carrier(s) shall be paid in full for the cost of the charter transportation (for both legs, if a round-trip charter) prior to the scheduled date of flight departure, as provided for in the basic charter regulations applicable to th[[Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md#§298.38   Financial security arrangements for operating Public Charters.|14 CFR 298.38]]carrier(s) under part 212 of this chapter.
+Except for air taxi operators and commuter air carriers (which are governed by 14 CFR 298.38) and Canadian charter air taxi operators (which are governed by 14 CFR 294.32), the direct air carrier(s) shall be paid in full for the cost of the charter transportation (for both legs, if a round-trip charter) prior to the scheduled date of flight departure, as provided for in the basic charter regulations applicable to the direct air carrier(s) under [[Volume 4/A Economic regulations/0212 Charter rules for u.s. and foreign direct air carriers.md|part 212 of this chapter]].

-### §380.12   Cance[[Volume 4/A Economic regulations/0294 Canadian charter air taxi operators.md#§294.32   Security arrangements for operating Public Charters.|14 CFR 294.32]]arter operator and notice to participants.
+### §380.12   Cancellation by charter operator and notice to participants.

 \(a\) The charter operator may not cancel a charter for any reason (including insufficient participation), except for circumstances that make it physically impossible to perform the charter trip, less than 10 days before the scheduled date of departure of the outbound trip.